 - Keeping you Safe in the Water

-Some dogs attempt to follow their pet parents when at the water, which may quickly become a dangerous situation.
+Some dogs attempt to follow their pet parents when in the water, which may quickly become a dangerous situation.
 The dog could think he is playing with you or may think he is rescuing you!
 But instead, he can drown himself and you.

 Bringing dogs onto a boat can lead to lots of great memories.
 You just have to plan ahead, prepare and train your puppy for the experience.
 As soon as you’ve completed the preparation work, you might discover that you have a real sea pup on your hands!